By Aly W. | First published July 14, 2019 | Last modified September 4, 2021

 Given the perceived importance of increasing the estrogen to androgen ratio, it is plausible that an antiandrogen causing more potent antagonism of the androgen receptor, or more significantly lower testosterone levels may contribute to enhanced breast development in transgender women.

-Recently, the addition of bicalutamide 50mg daily to the OCP did not significantly decrease the modified Ferriman–Gallwey score compared to placebo in women with PCOS but did significantly decrease the hair density assessed by videodermoscopy.
+Recently, the addition of bicalutamide 50mg daily to the [oral contraceptive pill (OCP)] did not significantly decrease the modified Ferriman–Gallwey score compared to placebo in women with PCOS but did significantly decrease the hair density assessed by videodermoscopy.
 (38)

 While detailed discussion of the relative safety of anti-androgens is beyond the scope of this review, this will of course also influence anti-androgen prescribing practices.
 Severe and fatal hepatotoxicity has been reported in patients treated with flutamide, CPA, and rarely bicalutamide in the prostate cancer literature.